 Further information is also available on the overseas practitioners page of the Ahpra website.

 If you are a New Zealand pharmacist who holds current registration and an annual practising certificate, you can apply for registration as a pharmacist in Australia under the Commonwealth Trans-Tasman mutual recognition act 1997 (TTMR).
-The registration type (of either general or non-practising) you are applying for in Australia must correspond with the type of registration you hold in New Zealand.
 You can apply online here.

 Applicants with qualifications and/or practice experience from New Zealand but who are not currently registered in New Zealand cannot register under Trans-Tasman Mutual Recognition.
 Applicants who have completed a substantially equivalent program of study in New Zealand and have never been issued with an annual practising certificate in Pharmacist Scope of Practice, may be required to complete a period of supervised practice assigned to them by the Pharmacy Board of Australia in order to be eligible for general registration.
 An Application for provisional registration and supervised practice - APRO-60 must be submitted before supervised practice may be commenced.